EvaGraceSmith/Reading-Notes/401/class-09.md

 ## Authorization/Authentication

-Begin with a statement addressing why this topic matters as it relates to what you are studying in this module.
+Reinforce learning from this module and create a project that could potentially shorten my learning curve during midterm projects.

 ### Readings
 ___

 #### Read today’s [Lab Requirements](https://canvas.instructure.com/calendar#view_name=month&view_start=2023-05-21)

-Note: Requirement is to spend one lab session working on this project, however additional time may be an option.
-Due date will be given in class and we’ll present briefly at the beginning of the next module.

-Discuss 2 possible project ideas that could be completed by you and a partner in the alloted time.
+##### Discuss 2 possible project ideas that could be completed by you and a partner in the alloted time.

 1. Classroom management system that keeps track of students, their schedule, grades, assignments due and teacher.Implement authentication and access control to restrict certain operations, such as assignment creation or modification, to authorized users.
 Use RESTful CRUD operations for database management.